hansroh/aquests/README.rst

 - raise_for_status (): raise exception when HTTP status code >= 300 or DBO command excution failure
 - reraise (): shortcut for raise_for_status ()

+Below thing is available only on Websocket response.

+- opcode: websocket opcode of received message

 Below things are available only on DBO responses.

 - server: database server address
 - dbname: database object name
 - params: database command parameters

-Below things aren't available on DBO responses.
+Below things aren't available on DBO and Websocket responses.

 - url: requested url
 - history: redirected history by http code 301, 302, 307 and 308 like *[<Response [302]>, <Response [302]>]*